enderger/dotfiles/systems/modules/home-manager.md

 ---
 title: Home Manager
 ---
 This module simply provides a default configuration for [home-manager](https://github.com/nix-community/home-manager) which is a bit more Flake-friendly.
+I also use the opprotunity to introduce the user modules, which are consumed by `home-manager` configurations.

 # Implementation
 ```nix systems/modules/home-manager.nix